edinburgh-seismicity-hub/ETAS.inlabru/README.md

 - Add inversion modelling based on original code
 - Modify the implementation so that the generic Hawkes code can go into inlabru and the ETAS triggering function code stay in this package
+- Implement time varying incompleteness model (Farnaz Kamranzad)

 ## Roadmap

 - Implement incompleteness fix
-- Implement pre-model domain history
 - Integrate spatial modelling